-(7) ADDITIONAL LICENSE.
+- (7) ADDITIONAL LICENSE.
 A licensee applying for a license for an additional center location shall demonstrate compliance with this chapter in the operation of any existing center he or she operates and compliance with rules for any other facility licensed by the department and operated by the licensee.
 The licensee shall pay any fines, forfeitures or other fees due and owing under s.
 48.715, Stats., or s.
-48.65, Stats., on other facilities licensed by the department before the department issues an additional license.

-(8) LICENSE DENIAL OR REVOCATION. (a) The department may deny, revoke, or suspend a license, initiate other enforcement actions specified in this chapter or in ch.
-48, Stats., or place conditions on the license if the applicant or licensee, a proposed or current employee, a volunteer or any other person having regular contact with the children is, has or has been any of the following:

-1. The subject of a pending criminal charge for an action that substantially relates to the care of children or activities of the center.

-2. Convicted of a felony, misdemeanor or other offense that substantially relates to the care of children or activities of the center.

-3. Determined to have abused or neglected a child pursuant to s.
-48.981, Stats., or has been determined to have committed an offense which substantially relates to the care of children or the activities of the center.

-4. The subject of a substantiated finding of misconduct in the department's nurse aide registry under s.
-HFS 129.10.

-5. The subject of a court finding that the person has abandoned his or her child, has inflicted sexual or physical abuse on a child or has neglected or refused, for reasons other than poverty, to provide necessary care, food, clothing, medical or dental care or shelter for his or her child or ward or a child in his or her care so as to seriously endanger the physical health of the child.
+48.65, Stats., on other facilities licensed by the department before the department issues an additional license. - (8) LICENSE DENIAL OR REVOCATION. (a) The department may deny, revoke or suspend a license, initiate other enforcement actions specified in this chapter or in ch.
+48, Stats., or place conditions on the license if the applicant or licensee, a proposed or current employee, a volunteer, a household member or any other person having regular contact with the children is, has or has been any of the following: - 1.
+The subject of a pending criminal charge for an action that substantially relates to the care of children or activities of the center. - 2.
+Convicted of a felony, misdemeanor or other offense that substantially relates to the care of children or activities of the center. - 3.
+Determined to have abused or neglected a child pursuant to s.
+48.981, Stats., or has been determined to have committed an offense which substantially relates to the care of children or the activities of the center. - 4.
+The subject of a substantiated finding of misconduct in the department's nurse aide registry under s.
+DHS 129.10. - 5.
+The subject of a court finding that the person has abandoned his or her child, has inflicted sexual or physical abuse on a child or has neglected or refused, for reasons other than poverty, to provide necessary care, food, clothing, medical or dental care or shelter for his or her child or ward or a child in his or her care so as to seriously endanger the physical health of the child.

-6. Had a child care license or certification revoked or denied within the last 5 years.

-7. Violated any provision of this chapter or ch.
-48, Stats., or fails to meet the minimum requirements of this chapter.

-8. Made false statements or withheld information.

-(b) The department may deny, revoke, refuse to renew or suspend a license, initiate other enforcement actions specified in this chapter or in ch.
+- 6. Had a child care license or certification revoked or denied within the last 5 years. - 7.
+Violated any provision of this chapter or ch.
+48, Stats., or fails to meet the minimum requirements of this chapter. - 8.
+Made false statements or withheld information. - (b) The department may deny, revoke, refuse to renew or suspend a license, initiate other enforcement actions specified in this chapter or in ch.
 48, Stats., or place conditions on the license if the applicant or licensee is not fit and qualified as determined under sub.
 (2).

-Note: Examples of charges and offenses the Department will consider when making a determination under this paragraph that an act substantially relates to the care of children are the following: abuse or neglect of a child; sexual assault; abuse or a resident of a facility; a crime against life and bodily security; kidnapping; abduction; arson of a building or of property other than a building; robbery; receiving stolen property from a child; a crime against sexual morality, such as enticing a minor for immoral purposes or exposing a minor to harmful materials; and interfering with the custody of a child.
+Note: See s.
+DCF 250.03 (11) for the definition of "fit and qualified."
+Examples of charges, actions or offenses the Department will consider when making a determination under this paragraph that an act substantially relates to the care of children include but are not limited to the following: abuse or neglect of a child; sexual assault; abuse of a resident of a facility; a crime against life and bodily security; kidnapping; abduction; arson of a building or of property other than a building; robbery; receiving stolen property from a child; a crime against sexual morality, such as enticing a minor for immoral purposes or exposing a minor to harmful materials; and interfering with the custody of a child.
 This list is illustrative.
 Other types of offenses may be considered.